singingwolfboy/flask-dance-github/README.rst

 ``https://peaceful-lake.herokuapp.com``.
 Visit that URL, and you should immediately be redirected to login with GitHub!

-**NOTE:** There seems to be a bug with GitHub's OAuth system where the first time you try to log in, it fails.
-If this happens to you, simply try it a second time, and it should succeed.

 Local Installation
 ``````````````````
 If you'd prefer to run this locally on your computer, you can do that as well.